With our three-year expert AfterCare programme

-Everything you need to know about our Stevenage hypnotist and acupuncturist
+Everything you need to know about our Stevenage hypnotherapy and acupuncture services

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Stevenage hypnotist has bookings from Monday to Saturday, and you can also be seen in the evening.